Training Articles - Nutrition

 - Sarcopenia (loss of muscle), the undiagnosed epidemic

-One of the greatest threats to an aging adult's ability to stay healthy and functional is the steady loss of lean body mass - muscle and bone in particular.
-The loss of strength, mobility, and functionality is not an inevitable part of aging.
+One of the greatest threats to an ageing adult's ability to stay healthy and functional is the steady loss of lean body mass - muscle and bone in particular.
+The loss of strength, mobility, and functionality is not an inevitable part of ageing.
 This is what you need to do...

 - What your athletes should be

 Athletes - how to determine your daily nutritional requirements

 - Just what do athletes need in the way of nutrition?